bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 ## Caveats and Opportunities

-Two basic Markdown elements are continuously creating confusion, because they are treated in somewhat ambiguous ways:
+Two Markdown elements are continuously creating confusion, because they are treated in somewhat ambiguous ways:

 [Image][img]
 : The CommonMark image element is syntactically meant to be placed inside a block element.
 But it’s also allowed to be used stand-alone and gets automatically enclosed by a paragraph then.[^1]